lenincompres/DOM.create/README.md

 });
 ```

-The array could be in a content property.
-This allows for setting attributes for all the elements in the list.
-If an id if given, it becomes global name for an array of elements.
+Declaring the array as *content:* allows you to set other attributes for all the elements in the list.
+If an *id* is given, it creates a global variable holding the array of elements.

 ```javascript
 DOM.create({